p2004a/gbcsdpd/cmd/gbcsdpd/README.md

 gbcsdpd daemon is a single go binary with a single configuration file that listens for sensors BLE Advertisements via BlueZ D-Bus API and publishes them to configured sinks.
-MQTT sink is the main sink, but there is also useful for debugging stdout sink.
+MQTT sink is the main sink, but there is also Cloud Pub/Sub and a useful for debugging stdout sink.

 ## Building